JonmarCorpuz/SecondBrain/Kubernetes/Control Plane.md

 The Master Node, also known as the Control Plane, is the node that manages the Kubernetes cluster

-* For more availability, always replicate the master nodes across multiple zones for high availability
+* Can be replicated and distributed across multiple zones for more availability and fault tolerance
 * Capable of monitoring the metrics of the worker note

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)